 Those with mercy as a motivational gift need to protect themselves from inappropriate relationships or having others view them as having different intentions than they do.
 They also will often not feel encouraged in their mercy giving, because many who receive mercy do not receive it well, yet mercy givers will choose to do it anyway.

 The best way to figure out your unique spiritual gift is by considering what you enjoy doing and ask your friends within the church where they feel you are gifted.
 Regardless of where you are gifted, you must act in all the ways God has called you.
 Just because giving is not your gift, does not mean you should not give- same with teaching, showing mercy, encouragement, etc. God has called each of us to do these things, regardless of our spiritual gifts.

 The reason we may want to know where we are gifted is to make sure that we tap into that area of ministry.
 We will find great fulfillment when we are serving the way God designed each individual to serve.
 It is also good to encourage those in the areas they excel at as well.

 Paul gives the exhortation in Romans 12:3 that "we should not think more highly of ourselves than we ought."
 We need to make sure we give credit to God for the gifts God has endowed us with, not ourselves.
 It is only because of God we are capable of doing anything holy.
-These gifts are a complete measure of grace, and not at all evidence of our spiritual health, nor do they indicate our worth within or outside the body of Christ.
+Gifts from God are a measure of His grace, and not evidence of our spiritual health.
+They also do not indicate our worth within or outside the body of Christ.
 Those who are most subject to falling into this trap of pride are those with gifts that are more noticeable than others, such as teaching.

 On the flip-side, Paul cautions us in 1 Corinthians to not devalue those who have a less prominent gift, when he says,